 Use Session Management attributes to reduce exposure at the application-level for abandoned computers with an open web browser.

 Table 5-10 Session Management

-Control at the application-level whether URLs in this application contain session IDs.
-When Rejoin Sessions is enabled, APEX attempts to use the session cookie to join an existing session, when a URL does not contain a session ID.
+Use this attribute to control at the application-level whether URLs in this application contain session IDs.
+When Rejoin Sessions is enabled, Application Express attempts to use the session cookie to join an existing session, when a URL does not contain a session ID.

 To use Rejoin Sessions at the applicaion-level, administrators must enable Rejoin Sessions at the instance-level.
 A more restrictive instance-level setting overrides application and page settings.

 Warning: Enabling rejoin sessions may expose your application to possible security breaches, as it can enable attackers to take over existing end user sessions.
 To learn more, see "About Rejoin Sessions."

 Enable or prevents deep linking to an application.
 Options include:

 For example, browsers often save the URLs of opened tabs and try to restore the sessions after a restart, causing a deep link.
 This behavior may be undesirable (for example if a URL points to a page in the middle of a multi-step wizard).
 By selecting Disable, Application Express starts a new session and redirects to the application's home page.

 Defines how long (in seconds) sessions can exist and be used by this application.